drivera27/Coffee-Pricing-Project/README.md

 Most of these are merchandise products, which only made up for 7% of 2025 revenue; the lowest of any product category.
 Many of these have had historically low profit margins, but rising costs resulted in even more diminishing returns this year.

 ### Recommendations
 * **Raise prices for several products:** Pour-Over Starter Kit, Branded Ceramic Mug, Gooseneck Electric Kettle, Chemex Filters, and Minimalist Keychain should all have prices raised.
-The data has shown consistently strong sales for each of these products, so raising prices by 25% can help offset rising COGS.
+The data has shown consistently strong sales for each of these products, so raising prices by 25% may help offset rising COGS.
 * **Discontinue *Logo Hoodie (Black)*:** Orders are down 35% from 2023, and have held consistently weak margins (as low as 12% in 2025).
 Due to weak sales and rising costs, it may be best to discontinue this product.

 ### Dashboard Preview